erfolg31/url_check/README.md

  - twilio phone number

 3. In the folder you are running the script from, create .env file.

-4. Add the following strings and the values obtained on step 2.
+Add the following variables and supply them with the values obtained on step 2.

   TWILIO_ACCOUNT_SID=
   TWILIO_AUTH_TOKEN=
   TWILIO_SENDER_NUM=